-For Britons looking to buy property in Europe, Brexit impact on international property buyers must be carefully analysed as its many twists and turns have made the process even more difficult and can have huge implications.
+For Britons looking to buy property in Europe, the impact of Brexit and buying property abroad on international property buyers must be carefully analysed as its many twists and turns have made the process even more difficult and can have huge implications.

-It’s always vital when planning to buy property abroad, making overseas investments, or even applying to emigrate, to work with key professionals who can guide you through the process.
+It’s always vital when planning to buy a house abroad, making overseas investments, or even applying to emigrate, to work with key professionals who can guide you through the process.

 Even the most experienced investor can benefit from a trusted guide – explaining the economics and legalities of the situation; alerting you to how markets are moving and what it means for your money; and identifying and addressing where both the risks and the opportunities lie.

 Halo Financial has talked with leading international property professional, Peter Robinson, Chief Executive of international property trade body, the Association of International Property Professionals (AIPP) about Brexit and the implications for buying, owning and selling international property.